Election-Tech-Initiative/electionguard/docs/overview/Glossary.md

 ### ciphertext ballot

-An encrypted representation of a voter's filled-in ballot.
+An encrypted representation of a voter's ballot selections.

 ### ciphertext election context

-The cryptographic context of an election that is configured during the Key Ceremony
+The cryptographic context of an election that is configured during the [Key Ceremony](#key-ceremony).

 ### code (see [verification code](#verification-code))

 !!! info
     _Code_ has many meanings.
 Code can refer to the Python and C++ repos.
 Code can also mean code the noun ("I'm going to look at the code") and verb ("I'm going to go code") generally.
 Context matters

-_Code_ in the ElectionGuard context refers to the [_verification code_](#verification-code) generated by the ballot encryption process.
-That is _code_ _in the code libraries themselves_ is the hexadecimal string generated by the ballot encryption process.
+_Code_ in the ElectionGuard context refers to the [_verification code_](#verification-code) (i.e. the hexadecimal string) generated by the ballot encryption process.

 ### compact ballot